AOL to cut 100 jobs, mainly in its dial-up business - Techcrunch

-Dec 8 Digital media company AOL has laid off around 100 employees, mainly in its dial-up business, as it looks to eliminate overlap with parent Verizon Communcations Inc , Techcrunch.com reported on Tuesday. (tcrn.ch/1N9bTvM)
+Digital media company AOL has laid off around 100 employees, mainly in its dial-up business, as it looks to eliminate overlap with parent Verizon Communcations Inc, Techcrunch.com reported on Tuesday. (tcrn.ch/1N9bTvM)

 Caroline Campbell, an AOL spokeswoman, confirmed to Reuters that the company was re-aligning and a portion of its workforce has been impacted.